.png)

 -

-The head of tax office will issue a decision no later than 6 (six) months after the issuance of electronic receipt or proof of receipt of letters submitted by individual taxpayers and no later than 12 (twelve) months of issuance of electronic receipt or proof of receipt of letters submitted by corporate taxpayers.
-If the head of tax office does not issue a decision within the specified time period, the taxpayer's application is deemed granted and the head of tax office must issue a decree on the abolition of taxpayer identification number no later than 1 (one) month after the decision issuance period ends.
+The head of the tax service office shall issue the decision 12 (twelve) months after the electronic receipt or mail receipt has been issued, in the case that the application is submitted by a corporate taxpayer.
+If the head of the tax service office does not issue a decision within such period, the taxpayer’s application shall be deemed approved, and the head of the tax service office must issue a letter of NPWP abolition no later than 1 (one) month after the end of the specified period.